Sandokan: Fictional biography

 Sandokan is the son of Kaigadan, the last Prince of Borneo, whose parents were killed by the East India Company in a bid to seize the throne.
 Having sworn revenge, Sandokan gathers a group of rebels and pirates, the Tigers of Mompracem (now Pulau Kuraman), to regain his Princedom, and adopts the nickname of "Tiger of Malaysia".
 Stranded in Labuan, Sandokan is recovering of his wounds in the house of Lord James Guillonk, where he meets Marianna, the Lord's niece, aka the "Pearl of Labuan", whom he falls in love with.
 Sandokan escapes, but reunites with Marianna, and later marries her.
 After his defeat, Sandokan set his men free from jail, and apparently gives up piracy, and escapes to Java with his wife.
-Actually, Sandokan and his friend, Yanez De Gomera, keep on help their friend Kammamuri to fight James Brooke, the "Exterminator", the White Rajah of Sarawak, and finally to free Tremal-Naik.
+Actually, Sandokan and his friend, Yanez De Gomera, continue to help their friend Kammamuri to fight James Brooke, the "Exterminator", the White Rajah of Sarawak, and finally to free Tremal-Naik.
 Sandokan later has to help Tremal-Naik again, when his daughter is kidnapped by Thugs, Kali-yug's worshippers, a sect of killers commanded by Suyodhana, the "Tiger of India".

 Following many battles over a period of years, Sandokan defeats all of his enemies and retires as rajah of Kini Balù (Ambong and Marudu).
 His friend Yanez is appointed rajah of Assam.

 Characteristics

-Sandokan character is inspired by the Spanish naval captain Carlos Cuarteroni Fernández.
+The character of Sandokan is inspired by the Spanish naval captain Carlos Cuarteroni Fernández and Sabahan rajah Sharif Uthman.
 He is depicted by Salgari as a gallant pirate.
 He is described as tall, charming, very muscular, slender, and attractive, with cold, black eyes, a fierce and severe look, and a big turban on his head.
 Unlike his troops, who are described as mostly half-naked, Sandokan always wears fine oriental clothes, generally red silk with embroidered gold, and long, red, leather boots.

 Sandokan is a formidable fighter, brave, and ruthless with his enemies, but kind, generous, and faithful to his friends.
 He has absolute leadership over his men, and is often shown as having no fear, with Yanez playing as a sort of counterweight to his impulsive nature.